What You Need to Know About Maryland Disorderly Conduct Lawyer

-The Maryland Criminal Code criminalizes disorderly conduct under Section 10-201.
+The Maryland Criminal Code Criminalizes Disorderly Conduct Under Section 10-201

-Police and prosecutors use this offense to criminalize a wide variety of activity and scenarios.
-Several common situations where the police may arrest someone for disorderly conduct in Maryland including breaking up protests, arresting drunk people outside bars and clubs, or disturbances caused at public sporting events as well as public domestic violence incidents.
+Police and prosecutors use this offense to criminalize various activities and scenarios.
+Several everyday situations where the police may arrest someone for disorderly conduct in Maryland include breaking up protests, arresting drunk people outside bars and clubs, or disturbances caused at public sporting events as well as public domestic violence incidents.

-Maryland Disorderly Conduct Law
+Maryland Disorderly Conduct Laws

-One of the requirements for disorderly conduct is that the alleged conduct occur in a public space.
-Maryland criminal law defines public space as religious places, educational places, parking lots, any buildings the general public has access to, streets, parks, sidewalks, and public transit.
+One of the requirements for disorderly conduct is that the alleged conduct occurs in a public space.
+Maryland criminal law defines public space as religious places, educational places, parking lots, buildings the general public has access to, streets, parks, sidewalks, and public transit.

 Penalties for Disorderly Conduct

 Defacing religious property carries a maximum penalty of 3 years in jail and/or a $5,000.00 fine.
 Obstructing a religious ceremony carries a maximum penalty of the same.
-Harassing a religious person and damaging religious property also carries the same maximum penalty of 3 years in jail and/or a $5,000.00 fine.
+Harassing a religious person and damaging religious property carries the same maximum penalty of 3 years in jail and/or a $5,000.00 fine.

 Finally, a conviction for interfering with a sporting event carries a maximum penalty of 3 months in jail and/or a $250.00 fine.